mahbubur-r/neocortexapi/source/MySEProject/AnomalyDetectionSample/README.md

 }
 .....
 ```
-* Finally, the trained cortex layer and HTM classifier is returned.
+* The HTM classifier and trained cortical layer are finally returned.

 ```csharp
 .....
 return new Predictor(layer1, mem, cls)
 .....
 `````
-We will use this for prediction in later parts of our project.
+In later stages of our project, we'll use this to make predictions.

 ## Execution of the project